 What had seemed for so many years to be very simple had, over time, become anything but.
 Certain presumptions were no longer providing answers or even the needed perspective that was required for me to make sense of the many questions I found myself wrestling with.

-One day, during this period of transition and uncertainty, I discovered a Jewish commentary on the Torah (the books of Moses).
-A Jewish commentary that, incidentally, was also centered on Yeshua the Messiah.
+One day, during this period of transition and uncertainty, I discovered some Jewish commentaries on the Torah (the books of Moses).
 I had studied this part of the Bible faithfully for nearly a decade and yet the insights I was gaining while studying the books from a Jewish perspective were just astounding.
 Things started making sense to me again.
 The Bible lost some of its inaccessible mystery and began to take shape in a truly cognitive manner.

 Since that time, God has lit a fire within me to help other people like myself to navigate their own spiritual journey towards a deeper and more fulfilling understanding of the scriptures.
-I have found, over the past five years, that there are many people who are (just like me) finding themselves unable to relate with or connect to the modern Church.
+I have found that there are many people who are finding themselves unable to relate with or connect to the modern Church.
 Many of these folks are still involved, but it’s only because they recognized the need for community.
 Some have even given up on that, and have turned to small groups, or television, or even other religions, to see if they can find what’s missing.
 They are curious about knowing more.
 Going deeper.
 That is what The Oasis is all about.

 This is a safe zone for both Jews, Christians and others to wrestle with the Bible and with faith in an intellectually stimulating format, without fear of marginalization from their present community.